peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-27 Happiness Hit Her.md

 - Oz casts Speak with Dead to ask the conductor how to run the train, and is able to get it going, but not well-controlled
 - Hymn returns and says that they have a gift for Oz, but not to take it the wrong way, then hands her a diamond to resurrect the conductor with
 	- Oz looks really confused and asks why she would take this the wrong way, and Hymn responds that they're not getting married
-- Oz casts Raise Dead on the conductor, who comes back severely weakened, but can still operate the train
+- Oz whispers something into the corpse's ear, then casts Raise Dead on the conductor, who comes back severely weakened, but can still operate the train
 	- Mabel returns and is enthralled by all the different mechanics and levers and tries to take it all in, watches him intently for four hours
 - The train requires coal to run, which Lysanderoth and Hymn must shovel by default due to Oz's missing hand
 - Oz investigates the caboose and finds a safe blown open with two dead bandits lying next to it